The Asia Foundation: Global presence

-Regional cooperation

-The Asia Foundation's Regional Cooperation program works to strengthen relations among Asian nations and their peoples in the effort to foster peace, stability, prosperity, and effective governance.
-Its focus includes fostering regional cooperation on critical issues in Southeast, Northeast, and South Asia; foreign policy capacity-building in select countries in developing Asia; providing life-changing opportunities for emerging leaders in the region; and facilitating policy dialogues on Asian affairs and U.S.-Asian relations in Washington.

-Origins
+The Asia Foundation operates at both country and regional levels through its offices in the Asia-Pacific region.
+The Foundation's staff work on a range of development challenges specific to each location.
+In addition to its offices in Asia, the organization maintains offices in San Francisco, California, and Washington, D.C.

+History

 "The Asia Foundation (TAF), a Central Intelligence Agency proprietary, was established in 1954 to undertake cultural and educational activities on behalf of the United States Government in ways not open to official U.S. agencies."

-The Asia Foundation is an outgrowth of the Committee for a Free Asia, which was founded by the U.S. government in 1951.
-CIA funding and support of the Committee for a Free Asia and the Asia Foundation were assigned the CIA code name "Project DTPILLAR".
+The Asia Foundation is an outgrowth of the Committee for a Free Asia, which was founded by the United States National Security Council in 1951.
+CIA funding and support of the Committee for a Free Asia, the Asia Foundation, and Radio Free Asia (not be confused with the current Radio Free Asia) were assigned the CIA code name "Project DTPILLAR".

-In 1954, the Committee for a Free Asia was renamed the Asia Foundation (TAF) and incorporated in California as a private, nominally non-governmental organization devoted to promoting democracy, rule of law, and market-based development in post-war Asia.
+In 1954, the Committee for a Free Asia was renamed the Asia Foundation (TAF) and incorporated in California as a private, nominally non-governmental covert propaganda organization devoted to promoting democracy, rule of law, and market-based development in post-war Asia.

-In the 1950s, the Asia Foundation "clandestinely supported anti-Communist motion picture industry personnel, ranging from producers, directors, and technicians to critics, writers, and general intellectuals in many parts of Asia".

-Among the original founding officers of the board, there were several presidents/chairmen of large companies including T.S.
+Among the original founding officers of the board were presidents/chairmen of corporations including T.S.
 Peterson, CEO of Standard Oil of California (now Chevron), Brayton Wilbur, president of Wilbur-Ellis Co., and J.D.
 Zellerbach, chairman of the Crown Zellerbach Corporation; four university presidents including Grayson Kirk from Columbia, J.E.
 Wallace Sterling of Stanford, and Raymond Allen from UCLA; prominent attorneys including Turner McBaine and A. Crawford Greene; Pulitzer Prize-winning writer James Michener; Paul Hoffman, the first administrator of the Marshall Plan in Europe; and several major figures in foreign affairs.

-In 1966, Ramparts revealed that the CIA was covertly funding a number of organizations, including the Asia Foundation.
+In 1966, Ramparts revealed that the CIA was covertly funding a number of organizations, including the Asia Foundation, which were entangled in conflicts with international pro-Communist groups.
 A commission authorized by President Johnson and led by Secretary of State Rusk determined that the Asia Foundation should be preserved and overtly funded by the US government.
 Following this change, The Asia Foundation was classified as a private, nonprofit, nongovernmental organization under the section 501(c)(3) of the Internal Revenue Code.
 The foundation began to restructure its programming, shifting away from its earlier goals of "building democratic institutions and encouraging the development of democratic leadership" toward an emphasis on Asian development as a whole (CRS 1983).